Family Dentistry Mt. Pleasant, MI

 How do you care for primary teeth?

-As soon as your child’s first tooth shows, it can be cleaned with a wet washcloth or wet gauze.
-If a toothbrush is used, it should be an infant toothbrush so that it is the correct size for your child.
+When your child’s first tooth shows, it can be cleaned with a wet washcloth or gauze.
+If a toothbrush is used, it should be an infant toothbrush to be the correct size for your child.

 Where does decay on the primary teeth occur most often?